sgala/bottle/docs/tutorial.md

     @route('/todo')
     def todo_list():
-        conn = sqlite3.connect('todo.db')
+        with sqlite3.connect('todo.db') as conn:
             c = conn.cursor()
-        c.execute("SELECT id, task FROM todo WHERE status LIKE '1'") result = c.fetchall()
+            c.execute("SELECT id, task FROM todo WHERE status LIKE 1") result = c.fetchall()
             return str(result)

     run()

-Save the code a "todo.py", preferable in the same directory as the file "todo.db".
-Otherwise, you need to add the path to "todo.db" in the `sqlite3.connect()` statement.
+Salve el código a "todo.py", prefirablemente en el mismo directorio que el archivo "todo.db".
+En caso contrario necesitará añadir el camino a "todo.db" en el argumento a  `sqlite3.connect()`.

-Let's have a look what we just did: We imported the necessary module "sqlite3" to access to SQLite database and from Bottle we imported "route" and "run".
-The `run()` statement simply starts the web server included in Bottle.
-By default, the web server serves the pages on localhost and port 8080.
-Furthermore, we imported "route", which is the function responsible for Bottle's routing.
+Vamos a ver qué hicimos: hemos importado el módulo "sqlite3", necesario para acceder a una base de datos SQLite, y desde Bottle importamos "route" y "run".
+La llamada a  `run()` arranca el servidor web incluido en Bottle.
+Por defecto el servidor web sirve páginas para localhost en el puerto 8080.
+También importamos "route", que es la función the function responsible for Bottle's routing.
 As you can see, we defined one function, "todo_list()", with a few lines of code reading from the database.
 The important point is the [decorator statement][decorator] `@route('/todo')` right before the `def todo_list()` statement.
 By doing this, we bind this function to the route "/todo", so every time the browsers calls `http://localhost:8080/todo`, Bottle returns the result of the function "todo_list()".
 That is how routing within bottle works.

 Actually you can bind more than one route to a function.
 So the following code